 Councilwoman Chyrileen B. Kilcrease represents the residents of District Two in the City of Metter.
 She is a life-long resident of Metter, Georgia.
 After graduating from Metter High School in 1971, she received her Associate Degree of Nursing from Albany Junior College.
 She received a Bachelor of Science Degree in Nursing from Georgia Southern University in 1991, a Master of Science in Nursing from Armstrong Atlanta University in 1997, and a post-Masters Nurse Educator Certification from Georgia College & State University in 2006, and is a retired Associate Professor of Nursing from Middle Georgia State College where she taught nursing for 17 years and currently works a PRN staff nurse in the Intensive Care Unit at Emanuel Medical Center.
 She has served as Metter’s Mayor Pro Tem for the past 11 years.
 She is affiliated with the following organizations: Rose Metter Chapter No. 249 Order of Eastern Star, Candler Branch NAACP, Heart of Georgia-Altamaha Regional Commission, Rural Southeast Georgia Black Nurses’ Association and the Metter Historical Society.
 She is a member of the Sams Creek Missionary Baptist Church.

 Rashida Taylor represents the residents of District Two in Metter.
 She is a native of Metter and graduated from Metter High in 1995.
 After graduating, she received an Associate’s Degree from East Georgia College.
 She has attended Georgia Southern University and Brewton-Parker College.
 Rashida’s family is made up of her husband, Chatavis “Tay” Taylor, and their three children: daughter, Sydney and sons Conley and Montrail.
 O’mari is her only grandson.
-Currently, she owns a daycare and works for a non-profit business.
+Currently, she owns a business and works for a non-profit business.
 Rashida is involved in several civics organizations.
 The family attends church at Open Door Worship Center.